clairey259/js_morseCodeTranslator/README.md

 # js_morseCodeTranslator

-This is a _nology Challenge from Module 4 - JavaScript Advanced & Testing
+This is a _nology Challenge from Module 4 - "JavaScript Advanced & Testing"

 The Brief:
 Create a morse code translator using OOP